-Mocumie AJA (with whom the rest of the court agreed) set out the requirements of common purpose by active association as they were laid down in S v Mgedezi & others 1989 (1) SA 687 (A) at 705-6, but warned that it was 'critical' to 'curb too wide a liability' (at [15]).
-'Current jurisprudence,' he added, 'premised on a proper application of S v Mgedezi & others, [made] it clear that (i) there must be a close proximity in fact between the conduct considered to be active association and the result; and (ii) such active association must be significant and not a limited participation removed from the actual execution of the crime'.
+Mocumie AJA (with whom the rest of the court agreed) set out the requirements of common purpose by active association as they were laid down in Sv Mgedezi & others 1989 (1) SA 687 (A) at 705-6, but warned that it was 'critical' to 'curb too wide a liability' (at [15]).
+'Current jurisprudence,' he added, 'premised on a proper application of Sv Mgedezi & others, [made] it clear that (i) there must be a close proximity in fact between the conduct considered to be active association must be significant and not a limited participation removed from the actual execution of the crime'.